Manual for supervisors, reviewers and decision-makers

 If you choose to approve/establish the version, that means you are signing the ISP, and it will be forwarded to the next step in the ISP workflow

-When revising the ISP, the principal supervisor must approve the ISP “Approve version (not annual follow-up)” for it to be forwarded to the person responsible for doctoral studies.
+When revising the ISP, but not in connection with the annual follow-up, the principal supervisor must approve the ISP with “Approve version (not annual follow-up)” for it to be forwarded to the person responsible for doctoral studies.

 The principal supervisor must always specify what has been revised.